Jerdah/ImageCraft/README.md

 ## **Model Architecture**
 ImageCraft consists of three major components:
-1. **Vision Transformer (ViT)**: The encoder is implemented to convert images into feature vectors.
-The ViT is pre-trained, and only certain layers are fine-tuned during training.
+1. **Vision Transformer (ViT)**: Encodes images into feature vectors.
+The ViT is pre-trained, with selective layers fine-tuned during training.
-2. **Custom GPT Decoder**: The decoder is responsible for generating text captions from the image features.
-The architecture is similar to a GPT model, consisting of multiple transformer-based blocks.
+2. **Custom GPT Decoder**: Generates text captions from the image features.
+This architecture consists of multiple transformer-based blocks similar to GPT.
-3. **VoiceCraft Module**: Converts the generated text into speech using a text-to-speech synthesis model.
+3. **VoiceCraft Module**: Converts generated text into speech using a text-to-speech synthesis model.

 ## **Installation**
 To set up the environment and install the necessary dependencies, follow the steps below: